isabelroses/website/content/my-workflow.md

 This list were created in order to improve my basic workflow to improve the generic speed that I work at.
-To start I barely use vim motions despite using neovim as my main editor, and touch typing goes along well with this.
+To start I barely use vim motions despite using Neovim as my main editor, and touch typing goes along well with this.
 And despite using NixOS I feel like I barely know anything about Nix.

 In order to also properly manage myself I have two main tools